TIME TO TAKE ACTION

 Bedwetting does not have a psychological cause, in most cases it is caused by over-production of urine at night, the inability to wake up or reduced capacity of the bladder.2 This medical condition can have a serious detrimental effect on the child’s self-esteem, emotional well-being and day time functioning, including school and social performance.2,3,4 However, the impact on the child and their family is often underestimated and trivialised.5

 The International Children’s Continence Society (ICCS) and the European Society for Paediatric Urology (ESPU) launched World Bedwetting Day (WBD) in 2015.
-This year will mark the fifth consecutive year that the day will be marked globally and it will take place on 26th May 2020 The initiative will continue to raise awareness among the public and healthcare professionals around this common medical condition.
+This year will mark the sixth consecutive year that the day will be marked globally and it will take place on 25th May 2021.
+The initiative will continue to raise awareness among the public and healthcare professionals around this common medical condition.

 WORLD BEDWETTING DAY – WHY DO WE NEED IT?